mizuno-group/n2v_rc/sample_data/README.md

 ## processing method
 1. gene expression data was obtained from GSE4271 (https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE4271)
 2. dataset was z-score normalized across the samples
+3. calculated the relationship between genes using FDR-corrected correlation method and created relationship ranking
-3. constructed network with planar filtered maximally graph (PMFG)
+4. constructed network with planar filtered maximally graph (PMFG) from the relationship ranking
-4. summarize the information using networkx and save each result
+5. summarize the information using networkx and save each result